 What’s the rain policy?

 We practice and compete in the rain.
-Practice is cancelled when conditions are dangerous due to flooding, lightning and storms, etc.
+Practice is cancelled when conditions are dangerous due to flooding, lightning and bad storms.

 How do I find out if practice is canceled?

-Check the information hotline (206-309-0319) and your email for practice cancellation notifications.
+Check your email for practice cancellation notifications.
 No notification means practice is on as scheduled.
 Thanks to weather radar apps, practice cancellation notices will typically go out 30-60 minutes before practice start times.
 When practice is questionable, athletes travelling a long distance are advised to practice at home.
-Coaches will not respond to individual texts, emails or calls about practice cancellations.

 What should I do if I am going to miss a practice?